-The Board prohibits (1) purchasing of commodities, mineral rights, and warrants except those previously authorized, (2) short selling and the purchasing of securities on margin, and (3) selling or buying options or futures contracts on either fixed income or equity instruments.
+The Board prohibits (1) purchasing of commodities, mineral rights except those mineral rights that come with the purchase of timber lands, and warrants except those previously authorized, (2) short selling and the purchasing of securities on margin, and (3) selling or buying options or futures contracts on either fixed income or equity instruments.
 Unleveraged derivatives used to dampen risk, execute an unleveraged strategy, or reallocate assets within a portfolio quickly may be used by a manager provided the exposure to derivatives does not exceed five percent (5%) of the manager's portfolio at market value.
 Leveraged derivatives of any nature or the use of derivatives to create leverage are strictly prohibited.
 Notwithstanding the above, warrants received in corporate restructuring may be retained at the manager's discretion.